girdeux31/easyPhysi/README.md

  |linear_velocity_equation                |Vectorial |g, t, v, v0 	  |
  |newton_equation                         |Vectorial |F, a, m 		  |

-Use any above equation in an instance of universe and include the body the equation applies to.
-Then use the `solve` method and include the unknown(s) to be solved, see third column in above table.
+Use any of these equation in an instance of universe and include the body the equation applies to.
+Then use the `solve` method and include the unknown(s) to be solved, see third column in  table above.

 `universe.physics_equation('my_body').solve('my_unknown')`